-Abstract
+Abstract:

-In this paper, we analyze TCP performance in asymmetric networks, where the throughput significantly depends on the reverse direction and packet loss.
+Asymmetric Digital Subscriber Line (ADSL) is an Internet access technology over copper wires which promises significant bandwidth compared to current modem or ISDN technology.
+However, the TCP/IP performance over ADSL is significantly diminished due to the effects of asymmetry.
 We introduce a new operational model called the "AMP model" which, with an understanding of TCP dynamics and buffer management techniques explains the performance effects seen.
 We apply this model to guide design improvements in buffer management (ack-regulation) and scheduling schemes to achieve performance improvements of an order of magnitude or more.
-The schemes have been tested through simulation and implementation, and the module driven improvements observed are better than those proposed in earlier literature.
+The improvements observed are better than those proposed in earlier literature.